DPGAlliance/publicgoods-candidates/help-center/FAQs.md

 The application has to be forwarded to an expert

-There is a larger initiative such as the Nobel Peace Prize qualifications list, which has resulted in a mass influx of applications at the same time
+There is a larger initiative such as the DPG status being a prerequisite for certain awards or grants which has resulted in a mass influx of applications at the same time

 In rare cases, the standard is about to undergo a massive change so reviews have been temporarily paused